 - Avoid Antabuse if you have recently taken metronidazole or paraldehyde

-Pros and Cons of Antabuse treatment
+Pros and Cons of Disulfiram Treatment

-|Disulfiram Ethanol Reaction starts as soon as 15-20 minutes after consumption of alcohol containing products||Patient may intentionally skip daily intake of Disulfiram to avoid the reaction while consuming alcohol|
+|Disulfiram Ethanol Reaction starts as soon as 15-20 minutes after consumption of alcohol-containing products.||The patient may intentionally skip the daily intake of Disulfiram to avoid the reaction while consuming alcohol.|

-|Disulfiram Ethanol Reaction makes consumption of spirits almost impossible||Patient should maintain recommended level of Disulfiram in his/her bloodstream|
+|Disulfiram Ethanol Reaction makes consumption of spirits almost impossible.||The patient should maintain a recommended level of Disulfiram in his/her bloodstream.|

-|When family involved in addiction treatment and patient takes Antabuse on a regular basis, this treatment approach becomes very effective||Disulfiram is the extremely toxic ingredient and if taken longer than 6 months can lead to liver and kidneys’ diseases, heart attacks, and even strokes.|
+|When the family is involved in addiction treatment, and the patient takes Antabuse regularly, this approach becomes very effective.||Disulfiram is a highly toxic ingredient and can lead to liver and kidney diseases, heart attacks, and even strokes if taken longer than six months.|

 How to make Antabuse treatment more effective and less harmful?